codecombat/codecombat/docs/PRODUCT_RULES.md

 - Hints can be revealed progressively.
 - The full reference solution remains disabled until the learner has attempted the mission three times.
 - Showing the solution requires confirmation because it replaces the current editor content.
-- The next-mission button appears only after the current mission succeeds on every field.
+- The next-mission button appears only after the current mission succeeds on every field, except for the intentional infinite-loop demonstration described below.

 ## Mission pedagogy